 - Most pupils will want to study subjects which they enjoy. - 2.
 Most will opt for subjects which they are good at. - 3.
 Pupils should not generally allow themselves to be influenced by: - a) whether they like or dislike their present teacher in a particular subject.
 They might have a different teacher in the subject next year. - b) what their friends are deciding, since their interests and plans for the future may be quite different. - 4.
 Pupils should think carefully about the effect that the choices they make now will have upon their freedom to choose a career later on.
 It is often sensible at this stage to keep as many career options open as possible. - 5.
 Pupils should strike a sensible balance between the Humanities (subjects especially concerned with human development), Languages and Creative subjects. - 6.
-Pupils should not be too heavily swayed by parental opinion.
+Pupils should not be too heavily swayed by parental opinion, or indeed by the opinions of their friends.